wacncontent/CustomizeTool/addCommentOutput/articles/service-fabric/service-fabric-test-your-service-index.md

 <properties
-   pageTitle="Test a Service Fabric service | Microsoft Azure" description="Conceptual information and tutorials that help you understand how to test a Service Fabric service by running Testability actions and scenarios." services="service-fabric" documentationCenter=".net"
+   pageTitle="Test a Service Fabric service | Windows Azure" description="Conceptual information and tutorials that help you understand how to test a Service Fabric service by running Testability actions and scenarios." services="service-fabric" documentationCenter=".net"